software-students-spring2025/web-app/README.md

 - python -m venv env
 - source env/bin/activate

+Ensure you are loading your env variables into the code file

+Test to establish connection with MongoDB and upon successfull connection you are successful

 See [requiremnets.txt](requirements.txt) for necessary libraries and installations.
 Ensure all libraries have been installed within your virtual enviornment